approvals/ApprovalTests.cpp/doc/ToString.md

 You should put this function in the same namespace as your type, or the global namespace, and have it declared before including Approval's header.
 (This is particularly important if you are compiling with Clang.)

-If including `<iostream>` or similar is problematic, for example because your code needs be compiled for embedded platforms, and you are tempted to surround it with `#ifdef`s so that it only shows up in testing, we recommend that you use the template approach instead:
+If including `<iostream>` or similar is problematic, for example because your code needs to be compiled for embedded platforms, and you are tempted to surround it with `#ifdef`s so that it only shows up in testing, we recommend that you use the template approach instead:

 <!-- snippet: to_string_template_example -->
 <a id='snippet-to_string_template_example'/></a>